Slaydro19/Kali-LinuxSetup/README.md

 8. Once opened, it will prompt you to create a username and password so fill it out to whatever you'll remember

+## What I Learned

+- Installing Kali from the Microsoft Store won’t work unless WSL 2 is fully set up first
+- PowerShell must be run as Administrator or commands silently fail
+- That `0x80004005` error is common and fixable, but most tutorials skip it